 for THE PITCHING PROCESS

 Our Guidelines and Best Practices for the Pitching Process define the basic expectations of all parties in the beginning stages of the music video process.
-These guidelines were composed by gathering the feedback from our community of directors, reps, production companies, and label commissioners.
+These guidelines were composed by a group of directors from all levels of the industry, from the successful veterans to the fresh new faces still in the trenches.
+In order to make sure they properly reflected the industry, they gathered the feedback from our community of directors, reps, production companies, and label commissioners.

 In short, we are asking for three simple things: